Spain paralysed by snowstorm, sends out vaccine, food convoys | Business

 The Spanish government will send convoys carrying the COVID-19 vaccine and food supplies on Monday to areas cut off by Storm Filomena which brought the heaviest snowfall in decades across central Spain and killed four people.

 "The commitment is to guarantee the supply of health, vaccines and food.
-Corridors have been opened to deliver the goods," transport minister Jose Luis Abalos said on Sunday.
-About 100 workers and shoppers have spent two nights sleeping at a shopping centre in Majadahonda, a town north of Madrid, after they were trapped by the blizzard on Friday.
+Corridors have been opened to deliver the goods," transport minister, Jose Luis Abalos, said on Sunday.
+While some Madrid residents made snowmen or skied through the streets, others volunteered to clean up.

-"There are people sleeping on the ground on cardboard," Ivan Alcala, a restaurant worker, told TVE television.
-Dr Álvaro Sanchez walked 17 km through the snow on Saturday to work at a hospital in Majadahonda, prompting owners of 4x4 vehicles to give health workers lifts to work.
+"Health staff have been working (hard) for more than a year and this is just a short moment for us, so as citizens, we are trying to help; it is everyone's responsibility," said Fernando de la Fuente, 60, who cleared the entrance to Gregorio Maranon Hospital.
+Dr Álvaro Sanchez walked 17 km (10.5 miles) through the snow on Saturday to work at a hospital in Majadahonda, prompting owners of 4x4 vehicles to give health workers lifts to work.

-One man and a woman in a car drowned after a river burst near Malaga in the south, while two homeless people froze to death in Madrid and Calatayud in the east, officials said.
-Train services from Madrid, which were cancelled since Friday, resumed on Sunday.
+One man and a woman who were in a car drowned after a river burst near Malaga in the south, while two homeless people froze to death in Madrid and Calatayud in the east, officials said.
+Train services from Madrid, which have been cancelled since Friday, resumed on Sunday.

 The State Metereological Agency (Aemet) said up to 20-30 cm (7-8 inches) of snow fell in Madrid on Saturday, the most since 1971.